The Erice Archives

 The Archives

-Following the 'Council of Trent' in 1563, all parishes were required to record Baptisms and Weddings, but in Erice the churches of S.Cataldo and the Matrice were already doing his before this edict, and by 1579 all 4 parishes of Erice were registering Baptisms and 3 were registering Weddings.
+Following the 'Council of Trent' in 1563, all parishes were required to record Baptisms and Weddings, but in Erice the churches of S.Cataldo and the Matrice were already doing his before this edict, and by 1579 all 4 of its parishes were registering Baptisms and 3 were registering Weddings.
 In 1614 it also became obligatory to record Burials but the main parishes of S.Cataldo and Matrice were already registering these by 1591.
-For the year 1600, 24 volumes are available in the 'Casa Sales' archives covering the Quinque Libri, while 25 different volumes cover them in 1650.
+By the year 1600, 24 volumes were available in these archives covering the Quinque Libros, while 25 different volumes cover them in 1650.
 Confirmations started being recorded in Erice in 1668, while Census returns started in 1734.

 Preservation